 In its first year, PwP 2008 raised $7,400 for Heifer International.
 This year, PwP is taking on a crushing problem in one of the poorest countries in Southeast Asia.

-In this touching post, Mandel describes weeping across Cambodia, anguished by the plight of impoverished, uneducated kids who seemed to have no future.
+Mandel apparently wept her way across Cambodia, anguished by the plight of impoverished, uneducated kids who seemed to have no future.
 Not content to feel helpless, she discovered a charity called American Assistance for Cambodia, which aims to raise money for the country’s children through a variety of gut-wrenchingly positive programs, including the building and outfitting of rural schools.

 Through AAfC, PwP aims to sponsor the building of one rural Cambodian school.
 And hey, if there’s a little left over, it can always go towards a teacher, a bookcase of books or solar panels to power donated computers.
 (Tired of this year’s laptop already?
 Welcome to a great way to clear your technology cache and move on.)